 Where Are Volvo Cars Made?

 Who makes Volvo vehicles?
 Volvo Cars, of course!
-The automaker created its first vehicle in Gothenburg, Sweden, almost one hundred years ago, and that's where many of its models are still manufactured today.
-There are also plants in other Swedish cities and nearby Belgium, as well as global production facilities in places like India, China, and even South Carolina.
+The automaker created its first vehicle in Gothenburg, Sweden, almost 100 years ago at this time of writing, and that's where many of its models are still manufactured today.
+There are also plants in other Swedish cities and nearby Belgium, as well as global production facilities in China and the U.S.

 Every Volvo manufacturing country and plant location produces different Volvo vehicles.
-If you're wondering, "where is the Volvo XC60 made," for example, the answer is: several places!
-In addition to the primary production plant in Torslanda, Sweden, the Volvo XC60 SUV is manufactured in China and Malaysia.
+For example, if you're wondering, "Where is the Volvo XC60 made?" the answer is: Sweden, China, and soon – America.
+The automaker has plans for the Volvo XC60 SUV to begin production in Ridgeville, South Carolina, starting near the end of 2026.

 Volvo Cars Factory Locations